tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Adafruit Library Compatibility

 XPT2046_Touchscreen is meant to be compatible with sketches written for Adafruit_STMPE610, offering the same functions, parameters and numerical ranges as Adafruit's library.
+It is also meant to be compatible with any display using the Adafruit_GFX library.

 ## Using The Interrupt Pin